serpapi/google-search-results-golang/README.md

 [![Build Status](https://travis-ci.org/serpapi/google-search-results-golang.svg?branch=master)](https://travis-ci.org/serpapi/google-search-results-golang)

-This Golang package enables to scrape and parse Google, Bing and Baidu results using [SERP API](https://serpapi.com).
+This Golang package enables to scrape and parse Google, Bing and Baidu results using [SerpApi](https://serpapi.com).
- Feel free to fork this repository to add more backends.

-This project is an implementation of Serp API in Golang 1.12 There is no dependency for this project.
+This project is an implementation of SerpApi in Golang 1.12 There is no dependency for this project.

 This Go module is meant to scrape and parse Google results using [SerpApi](https://serpapi.com).